Bodh Gaya: History

-A Budhhist sculpture from a minor temple complex in Bodh Gayā.

 Bodh Gayā is considered the holiest site in Buddhism.
 Known as Uruvelā in the Buddha's time, it is by the bank of the Lilājan River.
 The first temple at the site was built by Maurya Emperor Ashoka.

 Traditionally, it is believed that the Buddha was born in 563 BCE on the next Baisakhi purnima (second full moon in calendar years that do not themselves start during full moon) in Lumbini, Nepal.
 As Siddhartha, he renounced his family at the age of 29 in 534 BCE, and travelled and meditated in search of truth.
 After practising self-mortification for six years at Uruvela (Buddhagaya) in Gaya, he gave up that practice because it did not give him liberation.
 Then he discovered the Noble Eightfold Path of his own and practised it, finally reaching enlightenment: complete freedom from lust (Rāga), hatred (Dvesha), and delusion (Mohā), also known as the Three poisons.